SenpaiSilver/dev_clipboard/README.md

 /dev/clipboard
 ==============

+Do not use in production.
+So much will go wrong.

 `/dev/clipboard` is a device that works like a clipboard.

 You can copy and paste data between tty by redirecting output and inputs.
 Right now it does use a shared clipboard between users and MUST not be used as a way to store secure data.

 When the module is unloaded the data is lost.

+The current allocation isn't done correctly and needs to be rewritten.

 Building
 ========